Sagarppanchal/UserDetails/README.md

 Usage :

- user.email // this will return user's primary id. user.number // this will retun user's mobile number
+ user.email // this will return user's primary id.

+ user.number // this will retun user's mobile number.